Guide

 If you own property in Malta and rent it out, you have two options for reporting rental income.

-• • Due 30 April of following year
+• Due 30 April of the following year

 • Simple and predictable

-• • Include rental income in tax return
+• Include rental income in your tax return

-• • Filed with annual return by 30 June
+• Filed with the annual return by 30 June

-• Better if high expenses or low total income
+• Better if you have high expenses or low total income

 All rental agreements must be registered with the Housing Authority within 10 days of signing.
 Unregistered leases may result in fines and invalid tax elections.
-The registration is done online at ha.org.mt.
+Registration is done online at ha.org.mt.

 Malta was one of the first countries to create a regulatory framework for blockchain (the “Blockchain Island” era), but specific crypto tax legislation is still evolving.
 Here’s how the CFR currently treats crypto income.

-Airdrops & forks — Treated as income at fair market value on date of receipt
+• Airdrops & forks: treated as income at fair market value on the date of receipt

 Companies operating under the Virtual Financial Assets Act are subject to standard corporate tax (35%), but Malta’s full imputation system and 6/7ths refund mechanism can reduce the effective rate to 5% for qualifying shareholders.
 This requires proper corporate structuring and professional advice.